House of Assembly Chamber

 The Members' Compensation Review Committee (MCRC) is established in accordance with section 16 of the House of Assembly Accountability, Integrity and Administration Act (the Act) to conduct an inquiry and provide recommendations respecting the salaries, allowances, severance and pensions paid to Members of the House of Assembly.

-The House of Assembly passed a resolution on November 2, 2023 to appoint Heather M. Jacobs, KC to conduct this review in the 50th General Assembly.
-The appointment, effective December 1, 2023, is in accordance with subsection 16(1) of the Act, which requires that such a review take place once during each general assembly.
+The House of Assembly passed a resolution on June 2, 2026 to appoint Heather M. Jacobs, KC to conduct this review in the 51st General Assembly.
+The appointment, effective June 15, 2026, is in accordance with subsection 16(1) of the Act, which requires that such a review take place once during each general assembly.

-In accordance with the order of reference adopted by the House, the MCRC must deliver its final report to the Speaker on or before April 1, 2024.
+In accordance with the order of reference adopted by the House, the MCRC must deliver its final report to the Speaker on or before October 13, 2026.
 Once submitted, the House of Assembly Management Commission will review the recommendations in accordance with the process prescribed in the Act.

 Order of Reference

-The following order of reference establishing the MCRC was passed by resolution of the House of Assembly on November 2, 2023:
+The following order of reference establishing the MCRC was passed by resolution of the House of Assembly on June 2, 2026:

-WHEREAS subsection 16(1) of the House of Assembly Accountability, Integrity and Administration Act requires that an independent Committee called the Members' Compensation Review Committee, be appointed at least once during each General Assembly; and
+WHEREAS subsection 16(1) of the House of Assembly Accountability, Integrity and Administration Act ("the Act") requires the appointment of an independent committee, named the Members' Compensation Review Committee, to conduct an inquiry and prepare a report respecting salaries, allowances, severance and pensions to be paid to MHAs once every General Assembly;

-WHEREAS in accordance with subsection 16(2) of the House of Assembly Accountability, Integrity and Administration Act, the Speaker has consulted with the Government House Leader, the Opposition House Leader and the Third Party on the appointment to the said Committee; and
+AND WHEREAS in accordance with subsection 16(2) of the Act, the Speaker has consulted with the Government House Leader, the Opposition House Leader and the Third Party on the appointment to the said Committee; and

-WHEREAS the Government House Leader, the Opposition House Leader and Third Party have agreed with the introduction of this resolution; and
+AND WHEREAS the Government House Leader, the Opposition House Leader and Third Party have agreed with the introduction of this resolution; and

-WHEREAS under subsection 16(4) of the House of Assembly Accountability, Integrity and Administration Act, a Members' Compensation Review Committee appointed under this resolution must report to the Speaker on its recommendations within 120 days of its appointment;
+AND WHEREAS under subsection 16(4) of the Act a Members' Compensation Review Committee appointed under this resolution must report to the Speaker on its recommendations within 120 days of its appointment;

-THEREFORE BE IT RESOLVED (1) That Heather Jacobs, KC, is appointed to the Members' Compensation Review Committee with the appointment to be effective on December 1, 2023; (2) That in accordance with section 16 of the House of Assembly Accountability, Integrity and Administration Act, the Members' Compensation Review Committee shall inquire into and prepare a report respecting the salaries, allowances, severance and pensions to be paid to the Members of the House of Assembly; and (3) That in particular, the Committee shall:
+(2) THAT in accordance with section 16 of the Act, the Members' Compensation Review Committee shall inquire into and prepare a report respecting the salaries, allowances, severance and pensions to be paid to the Members of the House of Assembly;

 Committee Members